emptynick/voyager-bread/README.md

 ## Todo:

 There is too much to do to write it all down at the moment.
+This is just for myself:
+- Masked input: format read and browse appropriately

 ## Bugs: